 Although the second half sags just a little, with each character on their own personal hunt for vengeance, freedom or just more mind-altering materials, The Life of Stuff as a whole remains a daring production.
 The play is modern, funny and alert, and yet also hugely chilling at times, as we see the dangers attached to lives lived in the dark.

-The Life of Stuff is on at Theatre503 until May 4th 2013, for further information or to book visit here.
+The Life of Stuff is at Theatre503 until May 4th 2013.
+For further information or to book visit the theatre’s website here.